influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/query_language/schema_exploration.md

 ## Explore tag values with SHOW TAG VALUES
 The `SHOW TAG VALUES` query returns the set of [tag values](/influxdb/v1.0/concepts/glossary/#tag-value) for a specific tag key across all measurements in the database.
+`SHOW TAG VALUES` supports regular expressions in the `WITH KEY` clause.
 Syntax for specifying a single tag key:
 ```sql
 SHOW TAG VALUES [FROM <measurement_name>] WITH KEY = "<tag_key>"